Skip to main content

 About why-run Mode

 When why-run mode is enabled, a Chef Infra Client run will occur that does everything up to the point at which configuration would normally occur.
-This includes getting the configuration data, authenticating to the Chef Infra Server, rebuilding the node object, expanding the run-list, getting the necessary cookbook files, resetting node attributes, identifying the resources, and building the resource collection, but does not include mapping each resource to a provider or configuring any part of the system.
+This includes getting the configuration data, authenticating to the Chef Infra Server, rebuilding the node object, expanding the run-list, getting the necessary cookbook files, resetting node attributes, identifying the resources, and building the resource collection, but doesn’t include mapping each resource to a provider or configuring any part of the system.

 Note